The Knowledge Economy

-Scene: A scruffy Groom stands in the scruffy market square holding a scruffy horse on a piece of string.
+It is the year 1611.
+Bengip, a scruffy Groom, stands in the scruffy market square holding a scruffy horse on a scruffy piece of string.
+Agraa approaches him.

-Agraa: Groom, I’ll pay the date of the battle of Waterloo for that horse.
+Agraa: Groom, I’ll pay the date of the battle of Bannockburn for that horse.

-Bengip: You thieving loon, do I resemble a fool?
-Are you trying to take the bread from my children’s mouths?
+Bengip: By the pantaloons of the Almighty, thou thieving loon, do I resemble a fool?
+Art thou trying to take the bread out of my children’s mouths?

 Agraa: It’s a very ordinary horse.
 Head, tail, four legs, nothing special.
 I’ll not pay a nepit more.

-Ken Johnson: I’ve already been there.
-It’s not worth the recipe for cheese on toast, quite honestly.
+Narrator: I’ve already been there.
+It’s not worth the recipe for cheese on toast, if thou askest me.

-Bengip: Raise your price, customer Agraa, and you can have the horse, his name and his favourite food.
+Bengip: Raise thine offer, customer Agraa, and thou canst have the horse, his name and his favourite food.

-Agraa: Very well, then, I’ll keep the date of the battle of Waterloo and buy a postage stamp and two biscuits with it.
-For the horse, I offer you the date and place of the Field of the Cloth of Gold.
-But I am generous only because I know you.
+Agraa: Very well, then, I’ll keep the date of the battle of Bannockburn and buy a jug of mead and two biscuits with it.
+For the horse, I offer thee the date and place of the Field of the Cloth of Gold.
+But I am generous only because I wish thee well.

-Bengip: Now you're talking.
+Bengip: Verily, now art thou talking.
 Deal done and sealed!
 Here is the horse.
 His name is Fishbouncer and he eats cornflakes.

-Agraa: In the wrong order, the English Pale of Calais in 1520.
+Agraa: In the wrong order, at the English Pale of Calais in 1520.

 CASH REGISTER KA-CHING!

-AGRAA WRITES A SOSHUNISSAN HIEROGLYPH ON BENGIP’S NOSE.
+AGRAA WRITETH A SOSHUNISSAN HIEROGLYPH ON BENGIP’S NOSE.

-Bengip: Look after him well, customer.
-His value rises daily as he learns much and speaks little.
+Bengip: Look thou well after him, customer Agraa.
+His value riseth daily as he learneth much and speaketh little.

-Policeman: 'Allo, 'allo!
-Where do you think you're goin’ on that ’orse?
+Policeman: Good morrow, good morrow, good morrow!
+Where dost thou fink thou art goin’ on that ’orse?
 This is Market Fissure.
-It’s a one way street.
+It’s a one way street

 Agraa: Is that a fact?